eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

    and need to be included at the beginning of the file, just after the shebang (``e.g. #!/bin/bash``) which should be the first line.

-   The following table show important and common options, for further information you can check this section.
+   The following table [3]_ show important and common options, for further information you can check this section.

-   .. csv-table:: Sbatch option's table
+   .. csv-table:: Sbatch option's
      :header-rows: 1
      :widths: 5, 8, 5, 4
      :stub-columns: 1